 1. Nature of Issue or Concern 2.
 Steps for Parent and/or Guardian to Report Issue/Concern: 3.
-Steps for Staff and/or Licensee in responding to issue/concern:

-G . ,

-Student- / Raise the issue or concern to issue/concern.

-Volunteer- - the staff responsible for

-Related supervising the volunteer or student

-or

-- the Manager and/or licensee.
-All issues or concerns about the conduct of students and/or volunteers that puts a child's health, safety and well-being at risk should be reported to the Manager as soon as parents/guardians become aware of the situation.
+Steps for Staff and/or Licensee in responding to issue/concern: Student- / Volunteer- Related Raise the issue or concern to the staff responsible for supervising the volunteer or student or the Manager and/or licensee.
+All issues or concerns about the conduct of students and/or volunteers that puts a child's health, safety and well-being at risk should be reported to the Manager as soon as parents/guardians become aware of the situation. issue/concern.